david-leon/Keras_CTC/README.md

-# Keras CTC
+# Keras-CTC
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/david-leon/keras_CTC/blob/master/LICENSE)
 A modified fork of Keras with multiple enhanced features, with base version 1.0.6, only Theano backend supported.

 ------------------
 ## Purpose
-This fork was mainly about transplanting a CTC (*Connectionist Temporal Classification*) implementation [see https://github.com/david-leon/Precise-CTC] into Keras, which feature has been missing by Keras for quite a long time.
+This fork was mainly about transplanting a CTC (*Connectionist Temporal Classification*) implementation into Keras, which feature has been missing by Keras for quite a long time.
 Since then many more features are being added, for example support for variational length input, FCN, FCRN, etc. Check the *Features* part below.
 What you should mind is that currently all the modifications are based on Theano backend, they are not tested or unavaible at all for Tensorflow backend.

 ------------------